Dr. Reddy’s Laboratories Limited (NYSE:RDY) Shares Sold by Grantham Mayo Van Otterloo & Co. LLC

 Grantham Mayo Van Otterloo & Co.
-LLC lowered its position in shares of Dr. Reddy’s Laboratories Limited (NYSE:RDY) by 43.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 158,108 shares of the company’s stock after selling 123,400 shares during the period.
+LLC reduced its stake in shares of Dr. Reddy’s Laboratories Limited (NYSE:RDY) by 43.8% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 158,108 shares of the company’s stock after selling 123,400 shares during the quarter.
 Grantham Mayo Van Otterloo & Co.
-LLC owned 0.10% of Dr. Reddy’s Laboratories worth $11,623,000 at the end of the most recent quarter.
+LLC owned 0.10% of Dr. Reddy’s Laboratories worth $11,623,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds have also recently modified their holdings of RDY.
-FMR LLC acquired a new position in shares of Dr. Reddy’s Laboratories during the first quarter worth $1,081,000.
-Amundi Pioneer Asset Management Inc. grew its stake in shares of Dr. Reddy’s Laboratories by 70.4% during the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 53,237 shares of the company’s stock worth $2,157,000 after purchasing an additional 22,000 shares in the last quarter.
-The Manufacturers Life Insurance Company acquired a new position in shares of Dr. Reddy’s Laboratories during the first quarter worth $617,000.
-Sowell Financial Services LLC purchased a new stake in Dr. Reddy’s Laboratories in the first quarter valued at $209,000.
-Finally, Alps Advisors Inc. lifted its position in Dr. Reddy’s Laboratories by 16.9% in the first quarter.
-Alps Advisors Inc. now owns 7,645 shares of the company’s stock valued at $469,000 after acquiring an additional 1,105 shares during the last quarter.
-Hedge funds and other institutional investors own 11.05% of the company’s stock.
+A number of other institutional investors and hedge funds also recently modified their holdings of RDY.
+DekaBank Deutsche Girozentrale acquired a new position in Dr. Reddy’s Laboratories during the second quarter worth about $52,000.
+Ameritas Investment Company LLC acquired a new position in Dr. Reddy’s Laboratories during the first quarter worth about $57,000.
+Eaton Vance Management acquired a new position in Dr. Reddy’s Laboratories during the first quarter worth about $68,000.
+Barclays PLC grew its position in Dr. Reddy’s Laboratories by 123.4% during the first quarter.
+Barclays PLC now owns 3,128 shares of the company’s stock worth $192,000 after buying an additional 1,728 shares during the period.
+Finally, Wedbush Securities Inc. acquired a new position in Dr. Reddy’s Laboratories during the second quarter worth about $204,000.
+Institutional investors own 11.05% of the company’s stock.

-Separately, Credit Suisse Group cut shares of Dr. Reddy’s Laboratories from an “outperform” rating to a “neutral” rating and set a $63.41 price target for the company. in a research report on Tuesday, July 27th.
+Separately, Credit Suisse Group lowered shares of Dr. Reddy’s Laboratories from an “outperform” rating to a “neutral” rating and set a $63.41 target price on the stock. in a research report on Tuesday, July 27th.

 Dr. Reddy’s Laboratories Ltd. engages in the manufacture and marketing of pharmaceutical products.
 It operates through the following segments: Global Generics, Pharmaceutical Services & Active Ingredients, Proprietary Products, and Others.
 The Global Generics segment consists of manufacturing and marketing of prescription and over-the-counter finished pharmaceutical products ready for consumption by the patient, marketed under a brand name or as generic finished dosages with therapeutic equivalence to branded formulations.